Richard Hammond: Rimac Concept One crash

 On 10 June 2017, Hammond crashed a Rimac Concept One while filming for The Grand Tour in Hemberg, Switzerland.
 He was on his last run up a timed hillclimb course during the Bergrennen Hemberg event.
 Just after crossing the finish line, the car ran off the road, tumbled down the hill and eventually came to rest upside down 110 m from the road.

 Hammond remained conscious throughout and he later described the feeling of "oh god, I'm going to die", as well as being "aware of tumbling – sky, ground, sky, ground, sky, ground, sky, ground."
 He was airlifted to hospital, where he was diagnosed with a tibial plateau fracture in his left knee, and a plate and ten screws were surgically inserted.

 Jeremy Clarkson and James May, fellow presenters on The Grand Tour, both witnessed the scene from afar; believing Hammond was dead, May recalled feeling a "blossoming, white-hot ball of pure, sickening horror forming in my heart", and Clarkson described his "knees turning to jelly" at the sight of the crash.

 After the ordeal, the FIA allegedly ruled that the "show runs" that Hammond and company were doing at the time of the accident violated the governing body's International Sporting Code and that the crash "acted against the interests of the sport."
 As a result, the Bergrennen Hemberg organizers were fined $5,138, and six-month license suspensions were imposed on race director Christian Müller and stewards Hermann Müller, Karl Marty, and Daniel Lenglet.
 In August of that year, Motorsport.com reported that the future of the entire event was "now in jeopardy."
-Despite the reports, the Bergrennen Hemberg was held again in 2018 and driver registrations opened for 2019.
+Despite the reports, the Bergrennen Hemberg continues to be run annually.

 Richard Hammond's Workshop

 Hammond announced on Twitter on 21 June 2021 that he would be making a show with Discovery+ about the restoration of old cars.
+Its first episode has been shown on 18 October 2021 with a total of 26 episodes in three seasons.